Evanston, IL Divorce Lawyer

 WILL A DIVORCE AFFECT MY PRIVATE BUSINESS?

 If you own a business, we can consider all your options.
-In addition to our experienced family law attorneys, our team includes an MBA Financial Strategist who provides financial insight and potential scenarios.
-We also have an extensive network of business attorneys, evaluators, and outside expert consultants who help our clients devise the right strategy for their families and businesses.
+We have an extensive network of business attorneys, evaluators, and outside expert consultants who help our clients devise the right strategy for their families and businesses.

 WILL I LOSE PART OF MY PENSION OR RETIREMENT ACCOUNT?